w314/notes/javaNotes/javaQA.md

 ### 39 What are some common HTTP status codes that can be included in a response?

+### 40 What is an algorithm?

+### 41 How would you describe time complexity?

+### 42 What is the difference between linear search and binary search?

+### 43 What is the difference between Bubble Sort and Merge Sort?

+### 42 What is the Factory design pattern?

+### 43 What is the Singleton design pattern?

+process below:

 ## Java

 ### XX What is Maven?
 Why would we use it?